-On September 1, 2021, iACADEMY opened its doors by running PRIME Workshops for applications for enrollment of SHS and college students for SY 2022-2023.
+On September 1, 2021, iACADEMY opened its doors by accepting applications for enrollment of aspiring iACADEMY SHS and college students to PRIME Workshops for SY 2022-2023.
 These weekly workshops are continuously conducted by iACADEMY professors and industry leaders to ensure that students and parents are well-informed and educated about the recent developments in the industry and how the school focuses its efforts on acquiring certification opportunities, international partnerships, and support from industry partners.